wouterfennis/TimeForCode/docs/authentication_flow_design.md

     against the internal database.
   3. If no account exists, it can create a new account or return an error.

-### 7. A new internal token is created that contains the scopes the person needs to use the website
+### 7. A new internal token is created that contains custom scopes

 - Once the user is validated and an internal account is matched (or created), the **internal authentication service** generates a **new internal token**